GenieFramework/StippleCharts.jl/README.md

 `StippleCharts` provides access to multiple multiple types of reactive charts components, including line, bar, scatter, bubble, pie, donut, and column.

+## Note:

+StippleCharts is no longer actively maintained in favour of StipplePlotly.
+We are trying to keep it usable, though, and to cover larger changes in the Stipple architecture.

 ## Installation

 ```julia